mehdimehdi/ttuesday/_posts/2017-09-20-proof-of-work.markdown

 ```

-What we blindly called _'proof-of-work'_ in each of the blocks (A, B and C) is actually a magic set of characters.
-What makes it magic is that when `sha256` (our cryptographic hash function) is applied to the block data (list of transactions, timestamp, hash of previous block, and that magic set of character).
+What we blindly called _'proof-of-work'_ in each of the blocks (A, B and C) are actually magic sets of characters.
+What makes them magic is that when `sha256` (our cryptographic hash function) is applied to the block data (list of transactions, timestamp, hash of previous block, and that magic set of characters).
 The output (hash) actually starts with a predefined set of 0.

+A miner is tasked to come up with the set of characters where sha256(list of transaction + timestampe + hash of previous block + MAGIC SET OF CHARACTERS) = `00000000000000000001234AB14509..12BC`

 As we have described before, the only way to come up with that magic set of characters is to try a lot of options.
 And hoping that after a while you will land on an set of characters that will generate a hash that starts with the set of 0.

 This is how a miner actually claims they have mined the block.
 They tried many set of characters until they found one that meets the requirement.
-It's really easy for anyone to confirm that it is the right set of character: the just need run the sha256 function on the block information with that number, and they will instantly find the output to be starting with the predefined set of 0s.
+It's really easy for anyone to confirm that it is the right set of character: they just need run the sha256 function on the block information with that number, and they will instantly find the output to be starting with the predefined set of 0s.
 If not, the claim from that miner will be discarded.

 **How hard is it to find that magic set of characters?**

-Let's pick that the predefined number of zero is 20.
-The the result of the `sha256` function needs to start with 20 zeros.
-The probably of finding the magic set of character is 1/(2^20) about 1 in a million.
+Let's pick the predefined number of zero as 20.
+The result of the `sha256` function needs to start with 20 zeros.
+The probability of finding the magic set of character is 1/(2^20) about 1 in a million.
 That means that on average someone will need to try one million set of characters before they find the magic set of characters.

-If the number of zeros is increased to 30, that number is one billion.
+If the number of zeros is increased to 30, that number is one in a billion.

 As you can already imagine, that predefined number of zero is configurable, and is adjusted to make the problem harder or simpler depending on how fast miners actually come up with the solution.
 The goal being to match one block mined every ten minutes.

 This is our proof-of-work.
-It makes clever use of cryptography to secure our blockchain and protect against double spending.
+It makes tricky use of cryptography to secure our blockchain and protect against double spending.
 It's very clever and at the same time uses an incredible amount of energy with the only purpose of securing our ledgers without the need for a trusted third party.
 Some say it's a waste of energy, others think that there might be more "useful" ways to create a proof-of-work that might be actually more useful to its users.